M\"obius structures, quasi-metrics, and completeness

 and hence

-This shows that $F$ preserves the generalized M\"obius structure on non-degenerate quadruples.
-Since $F$ is bijective, it trivially preserves the generalized M\"obius structure on degenerate, admissible quadruples.
+This shows that $F$ preserves the M\"obius structure on non-degenerate quadruples.
 Hence, $F$ is a M\"obius equivalence.
-Since all M\"obius equivalences are homeomorphisms, uniqueness follows from the fact that $F \vert_{i(X)} = f$ is given and the fact that $i(X)$ is dense in $Y$.
+Since all M\"obius equivalences are homeomorphisms, uniqueness follows from the fact that $F \vert_{i(Z)} = f$ is given and the fact that $i(Z)$ is dense in $Z'$.
 This completes the proof of Theorem \ref{thm:Completion} up to the proof of Lemma \ref{lem:technicallemma}.

 \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:technicallemma}]